Miliary tuberculosis

 Miliary tuberculosis is a form of tuberculosis that is characterized by a wide dissemination into the human body and by the tiny size of the lesions (1–5 mm).
 Its name comes from a distinctive pattern seen on a chest radiograph of many tiny spots distributed throughout the lung fields with the appearance similar to millet seeds—thus the term "miliary" tuberculosis.
 Miliary TB may infect any number of organs, including the lungs, liver, and spleen.
-Miliary tuberculosis is present in about 2% of all reported cases of tuberculosis and accounts for up to 20% of all extra-pulmonary tuberculosis cases.

 Signs and symptoms

 Patients with miliary tuberculosis often experience non-specific signs, such as coughing and enlarged lymph nodes.
 Miliary tuberculosis can also present with enlarged liver (40% of cases), enlarged spleen (15%), inflammation of the pancreas (<5%), and multiple organ dysfunction with adrenal insufficiency (adrenal glands do not produce enough steroid hormones to regulate organ function).
 Stool may also be diarrheal in nature and appearance.

 Other symptoms include fever, hypercalcemia, choroidal tubercles, and cutaneous lesions.

 Firstly, many patients can experience a fever lasting several weeks with daily spikes in morning temperatures.